That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 Yet it’s a trend I often see.

-Unfortunately, there’s misleading growth in the As-At report.
+Unfortunately, this means there’s misleading growth in the opportunity trends report.

-Fortunately, the new VP of Sales recognizes that the company is better off creating proactive account management plans rather than pseudo opportunities.
+To correct this, the new VP of Sales is helping the sales team build key account plans rather than pseudo opportunities.

-These plans explain how the customer or prospect relationship will be developed to produce legitimate pipeline opportunities.
+These plans explain how the sales team will develop customer and prospect relationships that produce legitimate pipeline opportunities.

-Let’s assume you’ve maintained pipeline quality.
-Consequently, it’s probably good that there’s growth in the early-stage funnel.
+Let’s assume you are confident in the pipeline quality.
+That means it’s good that there’s growth in the early-stage funnel.

 In other words, you’re building a funnel that will wash through into a revenue increase down the line.